GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Wands and Staves.md

 **Wand of Cold Ray**, $1,800
 Uses [Will].
 When used, a fine ray is projected which pushes thermal energy out of the space it occupies.
 This is a cold attack.

+**Wand of Dissolving**, $1,800
+Uses [Inte].
+When used, a fine spray spurts at the foe.
+This is an acid attack.
+If the foe is wearing armor, it is a sundering attack.

 **Wand of Fire Bolt**, $1,800
 Uses [Inte].
 When used, a small trailing ball of fire is launched towards the target.
 This is a fire attack.